saiaku-gaming/valhalla-game.se/_posts/2017-08-01-july-monthly-report.md

 ## Certificates and funny Americans

 Some work this month has been with bureaucrats, both in Sweden and in the US.
-We need our software to be signed properly for distrubution.
+We need our software to be signed properly for distribution.
 For this to happen we need a Code Signing Certificate and to do that we have do some really strange stuff.
 There will be a complete post with all info regarding this madness when we have the certificate in our hands.
 Stay tuned!